 First, through Berty’s wife and then through the boy, the story about the butterfly lion still stays alive.

 It is a heartwarming story about friendship, love, and loyalty.
 It is a story about loneliness and yearning, with a backdrop of war.
-It is a simple, short read that is suitable for early readers though people of all ages can appreciate the story.
+It is a simple, short read suitable for early readers though people of all ages can appreciate the story.

 To read about other interesting books, click here.